emqx/cloud-docs/en_US/connect_to_deployments/mqttx.md

 ### Authentication

-All deployments of EMQX Platform have user authentication enabled, so when using MQTTX to test the connection, **you need to fill in the Username and Password fields**.
+All deployments of EMQX Cloud have user authentication enabled, so when using MQTTX to test the connection, **you need to fill in the Username and Password fields**.

 > Set the Username and Password in `Access Control` > `Authentication`, which can be added one by one, or can be imported at once